grammyjs/commands/README.md

-## grammY Commands Plugin
+# grammY commands

 This plugin provides a convenient way to define and manage commands for your grammY bot.
 It simplifies the process of setting up commands with scopes and localization.

 ## Installation